 The Advisor may confer only with the party they are advising and is permitted to ask questions during cross examination of the other party and any Hearing witnesses.
 The Advisor is not otherwise permitted to speak to the Hearing Panel members or to any other Hearing participant before, during, or after the Hearing.

 The Complainant and the Respondent also have the right to be accompanied by an Advisor of their choice during the investigation, who may be, but is not required to be, an attorney.
 The Institution does not appoint an Advisor for a party during the investigation phase of the process.

 Title IX of the Education Amendments of 1972 (Title IX) (20 U.S.C. § 1681 et seq.; 34 C.F.R.
 Part 106) (as amended) is a federal law that prohibits sex-based discrimination, including sexual harassment and sexual assault, in education programs that receive federal financial assistance.

-The college official charged with ensuring the college's overall compliance with Title IX and related college policy.
+The Institution official charged with ensuring the Institution’s overall compliance with Title IX and related policy.